kenthejr/dids-memo-fields/hip-55.md

 ### An attacker reuses a DID in their entity

-The attacker creates a Hedera entity and includes some other actor's DID in the memo field in an attempt to falsely associate the new entity with that other DID.
+Description - An attacker creates a Hedera entity and includes some other actor's DID in the memo field in an attempt to falsely associate the new entity with that other DID.

-Nothing prevents the attacker from reusing a DID in this manner - the memo fields on entities are not guaranteed to be unique.
+Prevention - Nothing prevents the attacker from reusing a DID in this manner - the memo fields on entities are not guaranteed to be unique.

 The attacker will however not have the private key associated with the DID and so will not be able to demonstrate control of the DID.